hugovk/litestar/docs/usage/openapi.rst

 You can use your own subclass of :class:`OpenAPIController <.openapi.controller.OpenAPIController>` by setting it as the controller to use in the :class:`OpenAPIConfig <.openapi.OpenAPIConfig>` ``openapi_controller`` kwarg.

-For example, lets say we wanted to change the base path of the OpenAPI related endpoints from ``/schema`` to ``/api-docs``, in this case we'd the following:
+For example, let's say we wanted to change the base path of the OpenAPI related endpoints from ``/schema`` to ``/api-docs``, in this case we'd the following:

 .. code-block:: python